 I grow and harvest kale all year around here in California.
 As far as I know, this is the most nutritious veggie on the planet.
-Of course, kale just boiled and served soon gets old.
-Chinese stir-fry is better.
+Kale just boiled and served soon gets old.
+Chinese stir-fry is great.
 Then there are kale chips: chopped kale, chili, soy, tahini, lemon, garlic.
 Juicing kale is my favorite.
 Adding lemon juice or citric acid turns it into a delicious kale fruit juice.

 Examine the nutrient chart below to see just how perfect kale is.
 RDA is the USDA’s recommended daily amount.
 If you only ate kale, you’d have to eat 8 pounds of it to give you the 2000 calories you need daily.
 But just look at the incredible surplus of essential minerals and vitamins you’d get.
 Even if you only ate a fraction of that 8lbs. you’d do far better nutrition wise than before.